alexander-95/fyp/report.md

 - SOLUTION VERIFICATION
 For the purpose of verifying the validity of my project, I positioned an object at set locations and compared it against the output of my program
 - SOFTWARE DESIGN VERIFICATION
+  + show how centroids were found
+  + show how many objects are found
+  + show how cameras were aligned
+  + UML diagrams of how main method works
 - SOFTWARE VERIFICATION
+  + how to perform a table top experiment using predefined pictures and predefined timestamps
 - VALIDATION/MEASUREMENTS

 ##7.Conclusions
+- implications of my work
+- contribution to the state of the art
+- discuss whether results are general, potentially generalised or specific to a particular case

 ##8.References